 These Handbooks are subject to continuous updates.
-Any feedback or suggestions for improvement is welcome (contact your PUMA Sustainability Team representative or email sustain@puma.com).
+Any feedback or suggestions for improvement is welcome (contact your PUMA Sustainability Team representative or email sustainability Team representative or emailto:

 PUMA is committed to ethical and responsible corporate behavior, as prescribed in our Code of Ethics, which our employees and business partners have pledged to uphold.